BrythonServer/brython-server/docs/Functionality.md

 ##Graphics Support

 A key requirement of this system is support for graphics and user keyboard/mouse interaction with executing python code, similar to the functionality possible with Pygame.
-Brython supports the same basic functionality for working with the HTML5 Canvas that is present in Javascript.
+Brython supports the same basic functionality for working with the HTML 5 Canvas that is present in Javascript.
 In addition, Brython supports interaction with 3rd party graphics libraries (e.g. [Pixi.js](www.pixijs.com)).
-Unforunately, the APIs available in the browser are very different from what is available in native desktop Python installations.
+Unfortunately, the APIs available in the browser are very different from what is available in native desktop Python installations.
 Consequently, this project will implement a simple graphics abstraction layer that will sit between the underlying  graphics APIs and the user code.
 The abstraction layer will be in the form of a single Python 3 module that the user may import and use in either the Brython-Server environment, or a desktop environment.

 The abstraction module/layer will be called **actorgraphics** (notional name).